Specific Deductions: pension schemes: employer-financed retirement benefits schemes

 Where there is an employer-financed retirement benefits scheme, the employer may put money into the scheme (a ‘funded’ scheme), or the employer may make an accountancy provision in the current period and pay the benefit direct to the former employee after they retire (an ‘unfunded’ scheme).

-The tax treatment for employer contributions for both funded and unfunded employer financed retirement benefits schemes is basically the same.
+The tax treatment for employer contributions for both funded and unfunded employer financed retirement benefits schemes is as follows.
 The employer adds back the deduction in the accounts.
-The employer will only get relief when the former employee receives a taxable benefit, or a benefit that would be taxable if the former employee was resident in the UK, or a charge arises under the disguised remuneration legislation.
+The employer may only get relief when the former employee receives a qualifying benefit, including a taxable benefit, or a benefit that would be taxable if the former employee was resident in the UK, or a charge arises under the disguised remuneration legislation.

 Guidance on when a former employee is taxable is at EIM15010 onwards.